OpenST/OIPs/OIPS/oip-draft_gateway_composer.md

 }
 ```

+## Flow OSTPrime

+ There is only a gateway contract (no BrandedToken contract) mapping (OST on Ethereum mainnet) -> (OSTPrime on sidechain).
+ So stake and mint of OSTPrime would just take two signatures from the user without the obvious need for a composer contract;

+ Stake and Mint flow of OSTPrime will look like below:

+ - OST.approve(gateway, amount)
+ - Gateway.stake(amount, ..., hashlock)

+ Hashlock would have to be given to the user (assuming the user is not his own facilitator).
+We will evaluate this further.

 #### Additional requirements

-Composer must also support
+Composer must also support Below functions:

 - `transferVT`, `approveVT` by `onlyOwner`
-- `transferVBT`, `approveVBT` by `onlyOwner`
+- `transferBT`, `approveBT` by `onlyOwner`
-- `revertStakeRequest` for VBT
+- `revertStakeRequest` for BT
 - `revertStake` for Gateway

 Composer can support

 - `destroy` to selfdestruct, but be warned that it risks loss of funds if there
-are ongoing VBT stake requests or gateway stake operations - on revert they
+are ongoing BT stake requests or gateway stake operations - on revert they
 would refund the destroyed contract address.
 We can check minimally that the
 composer has no balances and/or there are no ongoing stake requests
 (optionally).